deco3500/eventus/README.md

 This application focuses on providing information of nearby musical events using the user’s current location.
 Comparing to other applications, such as Eventbrite, Eventus caters to the user by giving suggestions and offers.
 The app also takes into consideration the travel a user may need to make to the event.
 By allowing authenticated Event organisers to upload events, this creates an exclusivity effect on some last minute musical events which differs us from Eventbrite.
 This component will make sure users aren’t going to miss out on any potential event they might be interested in.
 Users can provide feedback on every event they’ve attended which also means, they can see the feedback on other events.
 Another major features of the application that makes it different with others are live streamming feature of an event and ability to see friends who will come to the nearby musical events.

-### Work Process and Marketing Plan
+### Work Process

-The part of the documentation contains the process of making the prototype and the detailed plan to market the end product.
+The part of the documentation contains the process of making the prototype and project idea.

 ####**https://docs.google.com/document/d/1oqJYF2VFmNfy4GQ8i2XTALS47cpGLM5DdjLTVunIti8/edit?usp=sharing**